m4ttsch/omscs-notes-notes/machine-learning-trading/power-of-numpy.md

 df.values
 ```

-We don’t have to do this explicitly, though; in fact, we can interact with `df` as though it were the underlying ndarray.
+We don't have to do this explicitly, though; in fact, we can interact with `df` as though it were the underlying ndarray.
 In other words, functionality that is available to the internal ndarray is available to `df`.

 Of course, we create DataFrames because pandas builds a lot of great functionality on top of these ndarrays.
 For example, pandas provides expressive ways to access data in the array, such as symbol-based column indexing and date-based row indexing in the case of `df`.